 Literature Committee - District 1

-Currently, we are holding our monthly committee meeting via conference call on the second Sunday of the month at 2pm.
+Currently, we are holding our monthly committee meeting via conference call on the second Sunday of the month from 6:30-7pm.
 If you would like to join us please email Literature@district1aapinellas.org and we will get you on the call.